 title: secondary

-This failed because the primary and secondary variables are arrays – not objects.
+variables are arrays – not objects.
 Fortunately, SDC was developed using JSON-Schema, which validates the types, and generates useful errors!
 This is vital in creating an excellent developer experience.

-Changing the types of primary and secondary type to array and then clearing the cache solved this issue.
+and then clearing the cache solved this issue.
 Note that when making changes to the YML definition, you will have to clear caches.

 We also need to make sure that we add the appropriate library dependencies for our component.
-The tabs JavaScript relies on both the once, and drupal libraries.
-To do this, we add the following to the bottom of our YML definition (and once again clear cache)
+The tabs JavaScript relies on both the once

 libraryDependencies: